DanneLeung/admin-template/README.md

-# Expense Management System
+# Admin template

 ## Project Overview

-This is a modern expense management system built with Vue 3 (Frontend) and Spring Boot (Backend), featuring user authentication, role-based access control, and comprehensive expense tracking capabilities.
+This is a modern admin template built with Vue 3 (Frontend) and Spring Boot (Backend), featuring user authentication, role-based access control.

 ## Architecture